 Despite the tube shape, Cannondale claimed that the SuperSix Evo still had excellent aerodynamic properties, especially in crosswinds, thanks to subtle tube-shaping.
 Clearly, Sagan had no problem launching into the wind and out-sprinting the world’s best so maybe Cannondale was onto something.
 Unfortunately, for the lovers of this classic design, Cannondale has fallen in line with the rest of the industry and produced the latest SuperSix with truncated airfoils and dropped seat stays.

 Chris Froome is forced to run up Ventoux - 2016

 Yes, Team Sky again.
 The most dominant team accounts for a good number of the Tour’s greatest moments in recent history.
 But this one needs to be included not because it’s a special victory, but because it’s one of the strangest and most memorable yellow jersey moments ever.

 Chris Froome and Baulke Mollema were chasing Froome’s former teammate, Richie Porte, up Mount Ventoux.
-Inexplicably, the camera motorcycle in front of the riders suddenly stopped, and the riders all crashed into the back of the stalled motorcycle.
+The camera motorcycle in front of the riders suddenly stopped and the riders all crashed into the back of the stalled motorcycle.